project-sbc/Power-Control-Panel/README.md

 -auto startup at logon to system tray
 -touch friendly interface, keyboard (mostly) not required

-Supported CPUs are limited to intel such as tiger lake, ice lake, kaby lake AMD support coming soon!!!!
+Supported CPUs include intel tiger lake, ice lake, kaby lake and AMD now supported!!!!

 Devices this is great for:
 GPD win 3